mosop/have_files/README.md

 # have_files

-A Spec's expectation and a [spec2](https://github.com/waterlink/spec2.cr)'s matcher for testing if two file trees are identical, written in the Crystal language.
+A Crystal expectation/matcher for testing if two file trees are identical.
+For Spec and spec2 both.

 [![Build Status](https://travis-ci.org/mosop/have_files.svg?branch=master)](https://travis-ci.org/mosop/have_files)